dotansimha/graphql-code-generator/website/docs/custom-codegen/plugin-structure.md

     - my-custom-plugin-package
 ```

-> If you are using TypeScript to write your plugin, don't forget to compile your `.ts` file using `tsc`, and point `main` to the compiled file.
+> If you are using TypeScript to write your Plugin, don't forget to compile your `.ts` file using `tsc` and point `main` to the compiled file.